The End Is Near: The Official Game Of Thrones Season 8 Trailer Is Finally Here

 In the final season of Game of Thrones, everything's dark.
-And not just because the lighting is poor — it's literally a dark trailer, full of shadows and ominous warnings.
+And not just because the wildly addictive and successful show is coming to end — it's literally a dark trailer, full of shadows and ominous warnings.

-The highly-anticipated season 8 of GoT has been teasing the plot and ending of the show for what feels like decades now, and the first official trailer for the upcoming season does more of the same.
+The highly-anticipated season 8 of GoT has been teasing the plot and ending of the show for what feels like decades now, and the first official trailer for the upcoming season does just that: tease.
 Few questions are given answers in the 2-minute long clip, but we do get some chilling visuals and dialogue from our favourite Stark (Arya, duh), and some great footage of our scale-y friends (the dragons).

 Advertisement

-But from there, we are offered little in the way of actual information about what to expect.
-We see the glorious dragons fly into Winterfell alongside their mother and her new partner, Jon Snow.
-We see Cersei drinking wine and overlooking land, like Scar staring off of Pride Rock.

-Following a few overhead landscape shots (one particularly good one showing a man who looks like Jaime. but could actually be a new character named Harry Strikland, on a gilded boat), we get another intense voice-over from a serious — and worried — Snow: "They're coming.
+Following a few overhead landscape shots (one particularly good one showing Jaime on a gilded boat), we get another intense voice-over from a serious — and worried — Snow: "They're coming.
 Our enemy doesn't tire.
 Doesn't stop.
 Doesn't feel."
 The White Walkers are coming.

-Another major moment that is garnering some speculation is a quick shot of Arya running from something (she really is going to be the best character this season, I think).
-GoT Redditors are rallying behind one specific theory that would be wild if true: the dead Stark family members in the Winterfell crypts come to life.
-Perhaps to help fight against the White Walkers, or... for them.
+Are we even ready?!
+Emotionally, I mean?
+Nope.

 Advertisement